The Solution to Candida Overgrowth I Didn’t Learn in Medical School

 If you’ve experienced the signs of Candida overgrowth including recurring yeast infections, digestive drama, skin issues, brain fog or fatigue, you’re not alone!
 Since the year 2000, Candida infections have officially increased 15 times over.1 Yet what shocks me most today is that what I learned about Candida during medical school wasn’t even close to everything I really needed to know.
 Fortunately, since then, with my training in functional medicine and working in my clinic with people from all over the world for a decade, I learned how devastating Candida overgrowth can be and how life-transforming proper treatment truly is.
 That’s why I created this free training that will teach you how to overcome Candida overgrowth just like my patients did.

-What Did I Learn in Medical School?
+What I Learned About Candida In Medical School?

 Most of what I and other medical students learn about Candida is that it’s a species of yeast — also known as a fungus — that naturally lives in and on your body.
 The most common form is Candida albicans.2 Candida, in the right amounts and in the proper places — such as your mouth, throat, gut, and vagina, as well as on your skin — is a necessary and natural part of your microbiome, the community of organisms that assist you with a variety of body functions.